micytao/vlm-demo/README.md

 ![demo](./assets/demo.png)

 This repository is a modern demo for how to use vLLM, a high-performance AI inference engine, to serve multiple models for real-time vision language understanding.
-The demo uses **Qwen2-VL-2B-Instruct** for vision analysis and **Llama-Guard-3-8B** for content safety, providing a beautiful, responsive web interface that captures camera frames and sends them to the AI models for analysis.
+The demo uses **Qwen2-VL-2B-Instruct** for vision analysis and **Llama-Guard-3-1B** for content safety, providing a beautiful, responsive web interface that captures camera frames and sends them to the AI models for analysis.

 ## Features

 - 🎥 **Real-time camera feed processing** with smart endpoint detection
 - 🎨 **Modern, responsive UI** with dark/light mode toggle
-- 🤖 **Customizable AI instructions** with preset options
+- 🤖 **Customizable AI instructions** with preset templates including gesture detection
+- 🛡️ **Advanced content safety guardrails** with triple-layer detection system
+- 📊 **Violation history tracking** with detailed audit logs
+- 🎯 **Gesture detection** - identifies and flags inappropriate hand gestures
-- ⏱️ **Adjustable frame capture intervals** (100ms to 2s)
+- ⏱️ **Adjustable frame capture intervals** (5s to 30s)
 - 🌐 **Web-based interface** with professional styling
 - 🚀 **Multiple deployment options** (local, container, OpenShift)
 - 📱 **Mobile-friendly design** with touch support